 Overnight in Hanoi.

 Following breakfast leave Hanoi for a 4hour drive to Halong Bay including a 20-minutes stop on the way.
-Arrive at your jetty in Halong City towards noon and proceed with check-in formalities.
-After your welcome onboard, a lunch will be served while cruising towards the bay itself.
+Arrive at the jetty in Halong City towards noon and proceed with check-in formalities.
+After the welcome onboard, lunch will be served while cruising towards the bay itself.
 In the afternoon, enjoy some visits and/or activities (depending on each boat’s itinerary) or just spend some time relaxing on board.
 Towards the end of the day the boat sets anchor for the night among the karst formations.
 Dinner is served on board.

 Overnight on Halong Bay.

-Enjoy your fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruises slowly through the magnificent rock formations and back towards port.
+Enjoy a fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruises slowly through the magnificent rock formations and back towards port.
 Disembark and transfer back to Hanoi.